MakerFaireOrlando/mfo-static-website/pages/program.md

 ---

 ## Need Tickets?
-Hop over to our [tickets](/attend) page for more information including our free ticket programs for first responders, educators, and veterans and details on how to win a professional 3D printer package from DeltaMaker 3D!
+Hop over to our [tickets](/attend) page for more information including our free ticket programs for first responders, educators, and veterans and details on how to win in our Maker tools giveaway!

 ___